astrotars/the-stream-android/README.md

 Here we bind to our button and user input.
 We listen to the submit button and sign in to our backend.
 Since this work is making network calls, we need to do this asynchronously.
 We use Kotlin coroutines to accomplish this by binding to the `MainScope`.
 We dispatch our sign-in code which tells our `BackendService` to perform two tasks, sign in to the backend and get the chat frontend credentials.
 We'll look at how the `BackendService` accomplishes this later in the post.

-Once we have our token, we initialize our `ChatService` so we can talk to Stream's API (we'll see this in a second as well).
+Once we have our token, we initialize our `ChatService` which allows us to talk to Stream's API (we'll see this in a second as well).
 When the user is fully authed and we have our credentials, we start a new activity called `AuthedMainActivity` which is the rest of the application.

 Before seeing how we start a chat, let's see how we auth and initialize Stream Chat.
 First we sign in to the backend via `BackendService.signIn`: